medleyjs/medley/docs/App.md

 ### `app.listen(port [, host][, backlog][, callback])`

 + `port` *(number)* - The port to listen on.
 + `host` *(string)* - The host (or IP address) from which incoming connections will be accepted.
-Default: `127.0.0.1`.
+Default: `localhost`.
 + `backlog` *(number)* - The maximum length of the queue of pending connections.
 Default: `511`.
 + `callback` *(function)* - A function that is called once the server has started listening for incoming connections.
 + Returns: *(?Promise)* - A Promise is returned if the `callback` parameter is not used.

 Starts the server on the given port after all plugins and sub-apps have loaded.

-By default, the server will only listen for requests from the local IP address (`127.0.0.1`).
-If listening for requests from any IP address is desired, then `0.0.0.0` can be used to listen on all IPv4 addresses and `::` can be used to listen on all IPv6 addresses, and on most OSs, may also listen on all IPv4 addresses (this would be desirable when using Node inside Docker or on a remote server that should accept connections from any address).
+By default, the server will only listen for requests from the `localhost` address (`127.0.0.1` or `::1` depending on the OS).

+If listening for requests from any IP address is desired, then `0.0.0.0` can be used to listen on all IPv4 addresses and `::` can be used to listen on all IPv6 addresses (as well as all IPv4 addresses, depending on the OS).
+Listening on all addresses would be desirable when using Node inside Docker or on a remote server that should accept connections from any address.

 ```js
 app.listen(3000, (err) => {